worace/slack-slurper/README.md

 * [ ] Filter out only "message" type messages (lots of other stuff appears including join/leave notices etc).
 Try to use a manifold stream transducers for this.

+__Namespaces__

+* core - startup / shutdown; hosting repl server; invokes logging config
+* connection - deals with opening connection to slack
+* heartbeat - takes a stream and pings it periodically
+* logging - configs logging
+* listener - take a stream and invoke func on messages that come in
+* filters - select specific types messages off a stream
+* indexing - ES connections and publishing

 ### Deployment / Daemonization

 Currently just running it on a DigitalOcean VPS.